History of the Political Archive and its holdings

 Two foreign policy archives (1951–2000)

 The edition of ADAP was concluded in 1995.
 At the same time, on behalf of the Federal Foreign Office, the Munich/Berlin Institute of Contemporary History (IfZ) started publishing the “Akten zur Auswärtigen Politik der Bundesrepublik Deutschland” [Files on the Foreign Policy of the Federal Republic of Germany – “AAPD”].
-This annual publication presents the events which took place 30 years previously, the first edition on the year 1963 was released in 1993.
+This annual publication presents the events which took place 30 years ago, the first volume on the year 1963 was released in 1993.

-In 1951, an administrative archive to temporarily store files was set up in the Ministerium für Auswärtige Angelegenheiten der DDR [Ministry of Foreign Affairs of the GDR – “MfAA”].
+In 1951, an administrative archive was set up to temporarily store files in the Ministerium für Auswärtige Angelegenheiten der DDR [Ministry of Foreign Affairs of the GDR – “MfAA”].
 It obtained the status of “Endarchiv” [final archive], independent of the GDR’s state archive administration in 1966.
 Ultimately, the archive became responsible for:

 * open files from the MfAA headquarters and missions abroad

-* formerly classified files opened for public use
+* declassified documents opened for public use

 * interministerial agreements between the GDR and other countries